boardroom-inc/protocol-Info/README.md

 ## **Structure**
 1. The `index.ts` file contains basic project metadata, as well as branding colors
 2. Folders for each project contain the following:
-    1. A file named `overview.md` that contains a project's governance overview.
+    1. `overview.md` contains a project's governance overview.
 This content is displayed in each project's 'Overview' tab, below its statistics.

-    2. The `logo.png` logo file is displayed in various places accross the app, including protocol switcher.
+    2. `logo.png` is a logo file displayed in various places accross the app, including protocol switcher.

-    3. The `header.png` logo file is displayed at the top of sidebar when that project is selected in the navigation.
+    3. `header.png` is a logo file is displayed at the top of sidebar when that project is selected in the navigation.

-    4. The `calls` folder collects governance and community call agendas and meeting notes, displayed in each project's 'Calls' tab.
+    4. `calls` is a folder collects governance and community call agendas and meeting notes, displayed in each project's 'Calls' tab.

----

 ## **Editing Content**
 ### Protocol Information
 Basic information of the protocol is saved in protocols object of index.ts file